jtratner/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: void import_array(void)

-    This function must be called in the initialization section of a module that will make use of the C-API.
+    This function macro must be called in the initialization section of a module that will make use of the C-API.
 It imports the module where the function-pointer table is stored and points the correct variable to it.

+    ``import_array()`` adds a return on import error to facilitate a graceful error when numpy isn't available.
+Generally, you'd use ``import_array()`` in a module init function (in which case you'll be fine), but if you're using it in a separate function (or need to initialize outside of a module-initiating function), you'll need to use a compatible type signature.
+In Python 3 and above, it returns NULL, whereas Python 2.X, has a bare return.
+The following signature is the minimum required for compatibility. ``void * can be replaced by PyMODINIT_FUNC``

+    .. code-block: c
+        #if (PY_VERSION_HEX >= 0x03000000)
+        void *yourFunction(...)
+        #else
+        void yourFunction(...)
+        #endif

 .. cmacro:: PY_ARRAY_UNIQUE_SYMBOL